-How to balance working from home with childcare and home schooling
+How to balance working from home with childcare

 In fact, research carried out by Benenden Health found that more than half (58%) of parents whose mental wellbeing has been negatively impacted by the coronavirus pandemic cited balancing working from home and childcare as the biggest impact.